-Friends and families share holiday cactus every year, but how do you know if you have a Thanksgiving cactus or a Christmas cactus?
-To ensure you’re properly caring for your holiday cactus, you’ll want to know exactly which plant you have.
-Unfortunately, these two plants are often confused because they look very similar.
-Even their flowers are hard to tell apart.
+Friends and families share holiday cacti every year, but how do you know if you have a Thanksgiving cactus plant or a Christmas one?
+When comparing a Thanksgiving cactus vs. a Christmas cactus, it’s easy to see why people are unsure.
+These cacti are closely related and are difficult to tell apart.
+Even their flowers look alike!
 What makes it worse — department stores, plant shops, and garden centers often mislabel these plants, which contributes to the confusion.

-The Thanksgiving cactus, or Schlumbergera truncata, is a pretty plant but is actually a succulent and not a cactus.
+The Thanksgiving cactus, or Schlumbergera truncata, is actually a succulent and not a cactus.
 The best way to distinguish this plant from a Christmas cactus is by inspecting the leaves.
-The leaves of a Thanksgiving cactus are much pointier than Christmas cacti.
+The leaves of a Thanksgiving cactus are much pointier than those on a Christmas cacti.
 In addition, each segment has serrated sides with pointed spines.
 These toothed edges are likely why this plant is also known as “Crab Claw Cactus.”

 You might also be able to spot the difference between these plants because of their flowers.
 While the flowers are very similar, a few minor details will help you figure it out.
-First, Thanksgiving cactus bloom around, you guessed it, Thanksgiving.
+First, Thanksgiving cacti bloom around, you guessed it, Thanksgiving.
 Flowers can appear at the ends of each segmented “branch,” or they can bloom between segments.
 They come in red, pink, peach, purple, orange, or white.
-However, the best way to tell the difference is by looking at the anthers of the flower.
-On a Thanksgiving cactus, these are yellow; on a Christmas cactus, they’re pink or brown.
+With all of this said, the best way to tell the difference is by looking at the anthers of the flower.
+On a Thanksgiving cactus, these are yellow — on the flip side, they’re pink or brown on a Christmas cactus.

-The Thanksgiving cactus likes partial shade; however, you can offer them more light when they bloom and they’ll still thrive.
-Cactus in their name might suggest otherwise, but when it comes to watering, they prefer soil that stays moist for a more extended period, and they don’t like to dry out completely between waterings.
+The Thanksgiving cactus likes partial shade.
+However, you can offer them more light when they bloom, and they’ll still thrive.
+The “cactus” in their name might suggest otherwise, but when it comes to watering, they prefer soil that stays moist for a more extended period, and they don’t like to dry out completely between waterings.
 To ensure the plant has enough food to produce a lot of pretty blooms, you’ll want to provide it with plenty of fertilizer during the growing season.

 The Christmas cactus loves partial sun or diffused light, so a window with a thin window treatment would be perfect!
-They’re adaptable to most soil conditions, but they prefer their soil to stay moist.
-While the name cactus might make this confusing, these are “tropical” plants that love water.
-Don’t let the soil dry out completely between waterings, but the Christmas cactus can handle dryer soil than the Thanksgiving cactus.
+It’s adaptable to most soil conditions, but it prefers its soil to stay moist.
+While the name cactus might make this confusing, it is technically a tropical foliage plant that loves water.
+Still, the Christmas cactus can handle some drought.

-In early spring and summer, this plant will want a boost of fertilizer, which you can provide with a water-soluble option or slow-release beads.
-However, be sure to stop fertilizing once you see flower buds, and then resume once the plant is finished blooming.
+In early spring and summer, this plant will want a boost of fertilizer, and you can provide it with a water-soluble option or slow-release beads.
+However, be sure to stop fertilizing once you see flower buds, and then resume once the plant has finished blooming.

 Deciding on which plant to choose as a gift for friends or family is simply a matter of preference.
-These plants are both easy to care for, bloom during a time of year when most plants are dormant, and they look so similar it’s hard to tell them apart.
-However, if it matters to you that you give the plant on the proper day it’s named after, we recommend taking our tips and tricks with you to the store.
-If you can tell the difference on your own, you can be sure you’re not a victim of incorrect labeling.
+These plants are easy to care for, bloom during a time of year when most plants are dormant, and look so similar that it’s hard to tell them apart.
+However, if it matters to you that you give the plant on the proper holiday that it’s named after, we recommend taking our tips and tricks with you to the store.
+If you can tell the difference on your own, you can be sure that you’re not a victim of incorrect labeling.